gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 typedef ProbeListenerArg<LocalInstTracker, uint64_t> LocalInstTrackerListener;
 ```

 2. We need to have a function to handle the notification from the ProbePoint.
-Since we are counting the number of instruction committed and wanting to exit when it reaches a certain threshold, let's also create two `uint64_t` variables for this purpose
+Since we are counting the number of instructions committed and wanting to exit when it reaches a certain threshold, let's also create two `uint64_t` variables for this purpose

 ```cpp
 void checkPc(const uint64_t& inst);